bpda-research-division/neighborhood-change/ABOUT.md

 )
 ```

-Examples of geographic units include "census tracts" and "neighborhoods".
+Examples of geographic units include `"census tracts"` and `"neighborhoods"`.
 Each geographic unit becomes a tab on the app.
 Tabs are displayed from left to right in the order in which they're declared in `APP_CONFIG`.
 The declared names of geographic units should be entered in all lower case, but they will be converted into title case when displayed on tabs.

 The value for each `geoms` parameter should be a variable defined earlier in `prep_data.R` containing the polygon/multipolygon geographic features that make up your study area.
-The ["Preparing geographic features"](#preparing-geographic-features) section of this document describes how to read geographic features into an R variable.
+The [preparing geographic features](#preparing-geographic-features) section of this document describes how to read geographic features into an R variable.

-Examples of topics include "Age" and "Housing Occupancy".
+Examples of topics include `"Age"` and `"Housing Occupancy"`.
 Each topic declared for a given geographic unit becomes an entry on that tab's drop-down menu.
 Topic entries are displayed from top to bottom in the order in which they're declared in `APP_CONFIG`.
 The names of topics appear on the app exactly as they are declared.

-Examples of indicators within an "Age" topic might include "Young adult (20-34) share of population" or "Total population aged 65+".
+Examples of indicators within an `"Age"` topic might include `"Young adult (20-34) share of population"` or `"Total population aged 65+"`.
 Indicator options are displayed from top to bottom in the order in which they're declared in `APP_CONFIG`.
 The names of indicators appear on the app exactly as they are declared.

 Each combination of geographic unit, topic, and indicator constitutes a unique _**variable**_.
 Variables are the fundamental unit of analysis within the Neighborhood Change Explorer. `ui.R` and `server.R` are basically large functions that are designed to display data about one variable at a time in response to user selections.